Blog post

 Blog

-The Autodromo Nazionale Monza was built in 1922, making it the third purpose-built motorsport circuit in the world (after Brooklands and Indianapolis).
-The original circuit was a combined road course and high-speed oval, with the oval sections reaching speeds that were unprecedented at the time.
+The Autodromo Nazionale Monza was built in 1922, making it the third purpose-built motorsport circuit in the world after Brooklands and Indianapolis.
+The original layout combined a road course with a steeply banked oval, and the two could be run separately or as a combined circuit.

 Why Monza endures